 MAY (23°C – 30°C)

-Mostly pleasant weather, but every once in a while humidity makes an appearance.
+May has mostly pleasant weather, but every once in a while humidity makes an appearance.

 The khamsin comes and goes, leaving in its trace sneezing people who are allergic to dust.